Study Materials for 2023 CFA®, FRM®, Actuarial, GMAT® and EA® Exams

 The Level I CFA exam consists of 10 topics covering a broad range of skills in a large volume of material.
 Testing your knowledge in each specific area by using the practice questions helps you understand where your strengths and weaknesses are.
 You can track your performance over time and monitor your progress with our FREE performance tracking tool.

-Performance tracking is part of our complete set of analytics tools that gives you invaluable insights into your performance, including the ability to compare your result with more than 50,000 users worldwide.
-Adjust your study plan according to the given results and improve your performance by revising the topics that you need to master.
+Performance tracking is part of our complete set of analytics tools that gives you invaluable insights into your performance, including the ability to compare your results with more than 50,000 users worldwide.
+Adjust your study plan according to the given results and improve your performance by revising the topics you need to master.
 Efficient studying begins with knowing which topics you need to put more effort into so as to maximize your chances of passing.

 4.5 Million